-- Adhere to the Student Teaching Agreement completed at the Student Teaching Applicant meeting the semester prior to student teaching. - Accept and follow through on recommendations and suggestions made by Cooperating Teachers, Cooperating Principals, and University Supervisors relating to improving instructional effectiveness. - Teach at least 180 hours and observe at least 100 hours during the semester of student teaching.
-The 180 hours of teaching and 100 hours of observing represent a minimal requirement.
+- Complete a Student Teaching Agreement at the orientation meeting at the beginning of the semester. - Accept and follow through on recommendations and suggestions made by Cooperating Teachers, Cooperating Principals, and University Supervisors relating to improving instructional effectiveness. - Teach at least 180 clock hours and observe & participate at least 100 clock hours during the Residency 2/ Student Teaching semester.
+The 180 clock hours of teaching and 100 clock hours of observing/participating represent a minimal requirement.
 Responsibilities for teaching, observing, participating, and conferring with supervisory personnel continue throughout the assignment until the last day of student teaching.
-Any deviation from this procedure must be approved by the Director of Field Experience and Clinical Practice. - On a daily basis, record hours of teaching, observing, participating, and conferring with supervisory personnel on the Student Teaching Activity Log and on Taskstream.
-At midsemester and at the end of the semester, record cumulative hours in teaching, observing, participating, and conferring with supervisory personnel on the Summary of Student Teaching Activity Log. - Log hours of field experiences on the Taskstream system as determined by the Director of Field Experience and Clinical Practice. - Submit completed weekly logs to the University Supervisor on a regular basis and the summary logs at mid-semester and at the end of the semester.
+Any deviation from this procedure must be approved by the Director of Field Experience and Clinical Practice. - On a daily basis, record hours of teaching, observing, participating, and conferring with supervisory personnel on the STUDENT TEACHING ACTIVITY LOG and on Taskstream.
+At mid-semester and at the end of the semester, record cumulative hours in teaching, observing, participating, and conferring with supervisory personnel on the SUMMARY OF STUDENT TEACHING ACTIVITY LOG. - Log hours of field experiences on the Taskstream system as determined by the Director of Field Experience and Clinical Practice. - Submit completed weekly logs to the University Supervisor on a regular basis and the summary logs at mid-semester and at the end of the semester.
 Retain a copy of each weekly log to keep on file for preparing the summary logs.
 Student teachers with dual assignments may be requested to prepare a log for each assignment. - Prepare lesson plans in advance for all lessons taught and submit lesson plans, using required format, in a timely manner to Cooperating Teacher for review and approval.
 Specific instructions concerning lesson plans and required lesson plan notebooks are included in this Section.